Leadership

 Norman Hahn

-As Chief Technologist at Paragon Space Development Corporation, Mr. Hahn provides technical leadership and balanced oversight of the company’s emerging technologies.
+As Chief Engineer at Paragon Space Development Corporation, Mr. Hahn provides technical leadership and balanced oversight of the company’s emerging technologies.
 He holds a BS in Aerospace Engineering from Penn State and a MS in Mechanical Engineering from Rensselaer Polytechnic Institute.

-During his 17+ years at Paragon, Mr. Hahn has served as Chief Engineer and/or technical lead for Paragon’s efforts on the Orion, Inspiration Mars and StratEx programs as well as Program Manager for the FLO1, Brine Processor Assembly and SNC Radiator projects.
+During his 19+ years at Paragon, Mr. Hahn has served as Chief Engineer and/or technical lead for Paragon’s efforts on the Orion, Inspiration Mars and StratEx programs as well as Program Manager for the FLO1, Brine Processor Assembly and Sierra Space Radiator projects.
 He has also done extensive theoretical and experimental development of flow stagnation and established highly accurate parametric models of radiator performance and ATCS capability.
 Mr. Hahn has led the development of Paragon patented xRAD® radiator design from concept to successful proposal through to the delivery of flight hardware.
 Other duties have included management of the Systems Engineering and Integration team.

 Mr. Hahn’s previous experience includes design, analysis and testing of turbomachinery incorporating fluid film bearings.
 In this work he developed complex models to predict bearing performance and aerodynamic thrust loads.
 In another position he managed a product development group responsible for designing and developing exhaust gas sensors for automotive applications.